GenesisTeamwear/platformsh-example-wordpress/README.md

 define('DB_CHARSET', 'utf8');
 define('DB_COLLATE', '');

-# These will work locally, but feel free to change them/
-define('AUTH_KEY', 'SECURE_AUTH_KEY');
+// These will be set automatically on Platform.sh to a different value, but that won't cause issues. define('AUTH_KEY', 'SECURE_AUTH_KEY');
 define('LOGGED_IN_KEY', 'LOGGED_IN_SALT');
 define('NONCE_KEY', 'NONCE_SALT');